protontypes/open-sustainable-technology/README.md

 - [pyet](https://github.com/pyet-org/pyet) -  Estimate reference and potential evaporation.
 - [SPEI](https://github.com/martinvonk/SPEI) - Calculate and visualize some popular drought indices such as the SPI, SPEI and SGI.
 - [GISWATER](https://github.com/Giswater/giswater_qgis_plugin) - This software connects different IT solutions and pre-existent databases allowing you to setup a high performance water management system in combination with hydraulic software.
+- [Ribasim](https://github.com/Deltares/Ribasim) - A water resources model, designed to be the replacement of the regional surface water modules Mozart and SIMRES in the Netherlands Hydrological Instrument.

 ### Soil and Land